-2.46 The design of new development and streets must promote Active Design.
-This approach incorporates local facilities that are easily accessible on foot or cycle and create good quality, well maintained and safe places with convenient and direct routes throughout the development.
+2.22 The design of new development and streets must promote Inclusive and Active Design.
+This approach will ensure that the development includes local facilities that are easily accessible and create good quality, well maintained and safe places with convenient and direct routes throughout the development.
+Development proposals should demonstrate how the principles in the GLA's Accessible London: Achieving an Inclusive Environment SPG has been incorporated into the development proposals.
 The public realm should be designed to facilitate low vehicle speeds and reduced vehicle dominance.
-Active Design provides opportunities for people to be naturally active as part of their daily life, and so improves health and wellbeing.
+Active Design provides opportunities for everyone to be naturally active as part of their daily life, and so improves health and wellbeing.

-Promoting sustainable development:
+Promoting sustainable development